 Overview

-Valzotra tracks rental revenue so you have a complete picture of each property's income alongside your expenses, mileage, and work logs.
+ArrivHQ tracks rental revenue so you have a complete picture of each property's income alongside your expenses, mileage, and work logs.
 Revenue entries feed into your compliance records and help you prepare Schedule E at tax time.
 This is not a full accounting system — it is a structured log of the income your properties generate.

 How it works

-- Record the payout date, amount, source channel, revenue type, property, and any notes.
+Go to Revenue in the sidebar and click Add Entry.
+Record the payout date, amount, source channel, revenue type, property, and any notes.
+Available on Host and Portfolio plans.

-- Over time, your revenue log builds a per-property income record that you can filter, search, and export.
+Over time, your revenue log builds a per-property income record that you can filter, search, and export.

 What to track